 11, 13 Religious Identity 1, 19, 22-24, 38, 53-54, 73-75 Religious Relationships 1-2, 8-9, 50, 53, 61, 66, 72, 76

-Restrictions: Restrictions apply to the sound recordings of the Medicine Men and Clergy Dialogue, i.e. They must be used in the Francis Paul Prucha, S.J., Archives Reading Room, R360, of the Marquette University John P. Raynor, S.J., Library.
-However, no restrictions apply to the transcripts of the Medicine Men and Clergy Dialogue or the manuscript drafts for The Pipe and Christ.
-For more information about access to these sound recordings, please consult with the Archivist in charge of this collection.
+Restrictions: The sound recordings of the Medicine Men and Clergy Dialogue, are restricted and may be used only in the Francis Paul Prucha, S.J., Archives Reading Room, R360, of the Marquette University John P. Raynor, S.J., Library.
+However, no restrictions on access apply to the transcripts of the Medicine Men and Clergy Dialogue or to the manuscript drafts for The Pipe and Christ.
+For more information about access, please consult with the Archivist in charge of this collection.